Miss Littlewood

 Miss Littlewood is a stage musical with music, lyrics and book by Sam Kenyon.

 It is based on the life of theatre director Joan Littlewood and the formation of the Theatre Workshop which found residency at Theatre Royal Stratford East.

-Production
+Production history

+World premiere: Stratford-upon-Avon (2018)

 The musical was produced by the Royal Shakespeare Company and made its world premiere at the Swan Theatre in Stratford-upon-Avon on 3 July 2018 (with previews from 22 June) for a limited 6 week run until 4 August 2018.
 The production was directed by Erica Whyman with design by Tom Piper, lighting design by Charles Balfour, musical supervision and orchestrated by Sarah Travis, musical direction by Tarek Merchant, sound by Jonathan Ruddick and movement by Lucy Hind.
 The musical was developed in collaboration with Theatre Royal Stratford East.
 The full cast was announced on 13 April 2018.